Konica Minolta Launches New Series with State-of-the-Art Technology for a Smarter Office Experience

-MISSISSAUGA, ON--(Marketwired - March 14, 2017) - Responding to the latest market trends and client needs in the area of office printing, Konica Minolta Business Solutions (Canada) Ltd. (Konica Minolta), has recently refreshed its portfolio.
-With the launch of the new bizhub™ 458/558 series, Konica Minolta presents premium monochrome office devices, replacing the successful bizhub 454e/554e series.
-The new series offers even more premium functionalities and finishing modes, while being highly reliable and productive.
-This combination enables the devices to complement existing, modern office printing environments perfectly.
+RAMSEY, NJ--(Marketwired - March 16, 2017) - Responding to the latest market trends and client needs in the area of office printing, Konica Minolta Business Solutions U.S.A., Inc. (Konica Minolta) has recently refreshed two of its black and white models from the A3 line.
+With the launch of the new bizhub™ 458/558 series, Konica Minolta presents premium high security office models, replacing the successful bizhub 454e/554e series.
+The new series offers even more functionality while being highly reliable and productive.
+Like its counterparts, the combination of devices provides strong features for the office environments that have medium-volume printing needs but don't require color output.

-The models are ideal for mid- to large-sized workgroups and developed to ensure high performance in any office environment.
-The control panel also offers direct access to downloadable apps from Konica Minolta's bizhub MarketPlace.
+The models feature Konica Minolta's INFO-Palette Design control panel, which consists of a 9″ color screen that has a touch-and-swipe functionality commonly found on mobile devices.
+Users can customize commonly used workflows right on the screen.
+The interface includes a new area for mobile connectivity, as well as an optional voice guidance system for hearing screen instructions.
+And a web browser is included as a standard feature, providing a wide variety of apps from Konica Minolta's award-winning global bizhub MarketPlace.

 Improved usability, flexibility and customization

-The 9-inch multi-touch panel provides smart and smooth operability.
-All devices allow flexible adaptation and customization of the panel and printer driver interface to meet specific customer needs and make the operation even more convenient.
-Versatile finishing options enable users to produce various materials in-house, offering high flexibility if materials are required on short-notice, and the high paper input capacity allows for running large jobs without any interruptions.
+Both models can be easily and conveniently customized on the panel and printer driver interface to meet specific customer needs and make usability simple and convenient.
+Mobile printing is supported via AirPrint, Google Cloud Print and NFC-enabled devices -- Wi-Fi is optional.
+Versatile finishing options enable users to produce various materials in-house, allowing for running large jobs without any interruptions.

-"In various work environments, this user-friendly series meets the needs of our customers, making it an ideal solution," said Norm Bussolaro, senior director, Marketing, Konica Minolta.
-"The 458 and 558 models offer connected and mobile features that integrate our workplace of the future philosophy, work from anywhere, anytime."
+"This user-friendly series meets the needs of our customers in various work environments making it an ideal solution," said Dino Pagliarello, vice president, Product Management and Planning, Konica Minolta.
+"These updated models offer connected and mobile features which play into our 'work from anywhere, anytime' credo."

 The 458 and 558 are available immediately for purchase through Konica Minolta direct and channel partners.